Defman21/komodo-terminal-butterfly/README.md

 This adds a tabbed terminal to the bottom panel in Komodo.
 It is powered by butterfly.

 Current state is operational but likely to contain some bugs.
-Only works on Komodo 10 [and Unix systems.
+Only works in Komodo 10 [and Unix systems.
 (Linux & OSX)](https://github.com/Defman21/komodo-terminal-butterfly/issues/1#issuecomment-221905818)

-For Windows users, you should use cygwin to get this add-on working.
+For Windows users, you can use cygwin to make this add-on working.

 # Customizing Terminal